Theepak90/pumpfungames/replit.md

 - **Multiple player support**: Each tab connects as unique player with different colors
 - **Shared game session**: No more separate lobbies - all players join the same world instance
 - **Full snake body rendering**: Players see complete snakes with interpolated segments for smooth trails
-- **Position synchronization**: Each player's 6 segments are broadcast and rendered as full snake bodies
+- **Position synchronization**: Each player's segments are broadcast and rendered as full snake bodies
+- **Proper visual separation**: Local player sees detailed snake rendering while other players appear as smooth server-rendered trails
+- **Eliminated rendering conflicts**: Fixed duplicate snake and money display issues by separating local vs remote player rendering

 ### Fixed White Screen Flashing Issue
 - **Removed WebSocket conflicts**: Eliminated WebSocket server that was interfering with Vite HMR